-Vianode is building an industrial supply of synthetic anode graphite with a verified low carbon footprint for lithium‑ion batteries.
+Vianode is building an industrial supply of synthetic anode graphite with a verified low carbon footprint for lithium-ion batteries.
 The company inaugurated its Via ONE plant at Herøya, Norway, in October 2024 with about 2,000 tons per year (tpa) nameplate capacity—enough material for roughly 30,000 electric vehicles (EVs) annually.
-A third‑party Life Cycle Assessment (LCA) by Minviro reports a 1.9 kg CO2e per kilogram footprint for Vianode’s anode graphite, which the company cites as more than 90% lower than conventional production.
-With a pilot line in Kristiansand, plans to scale Herøya to large‑scale output, and a North American plant in development, Vianode’s approach combines closed‑furnace processing, renewable energy, and process control to localize a critical battery input for European and U.S. customers.
+A third-party Life Cycle Assessment (LCA) by Minviro reports a 1.9 kg CO2e per kilogram footprint for Vianode’s anode graphite, cited as more than 90% lower than conventional production.
+With plans to scale Herøya to large-scale output and a North American plant in development, Vianode’s approach combines closed-furnace processing, renewable energy, and process control to localize a critical battery input for European and U.S. customers.ut for European and U.S. customers.

 Key Facts & Figures